 The Company's Board members have diverse backgrounds, experience and qualifications, and bring a wide range of commercial and financial experience to the Board.
-Collectively, they provide the necessary business acumen, knowledge, capabilities and core competencies to the Company, including industry knowledge in insurance (such as key products and customers), investment and asset management (such as real estate and property), knowledge in banking, accounting, finance, strategy formulation, management experience, risk management and familiarity with regulatory requirements.
-At least one of the Directors also has experience in jurisdictions outside Singapore such as Malaysia, Indonesia and Greater China.
+Collectively, they provide the necessary business acumen, knowledge, capabilities and core competencies to the Company, including industry knowledge in insurance (such as key products and customers) and actuarial science, investment and asset management (such as real estate and property), knowledge in banking, accounting, finance, strategy formulation, management experience, risk management and familiarity with regulatory requirements.
+At least one of the Directors also has experience in jurisdictions outside Singapore such as Malaysia, Indonesia, and Greater China.
 At least one of the independent Directors has experience in the insurance industry.
-The diversity of experience and competencies of the Directors enhance the effectiveness of the Board in discharging its responsibilities.
+The diversity of experience and competencies of the Directors of the Board in discharging its responsibilities.
+Female representation on the Board is currently 20%.